-Most interesting wonders of Panama
+Most interesting landmarks of Panama

 Below are listed the most amazing natural and man made landmarks of Panama.